top of page

 757-761-4437

-I moved to Atlanta, GA. in 1979 which was becoming a promising city with enormous opportunities for the visual arts.
+I eventually moved to Atlanta, GA. in 1979 which was becoming a promising city with enormous opportunities for the visual arts.
 I opened a portrait studio in Atlanta's theatrical district photographing stage plays and doing commissioned portfolios for rising artists.
-I met Kenney Rogers on his movie set 'Six Pack' which was filmed in Forsyth County, GA. doing his dailies.
-After he expressed an interest in photography, I taught Kenny darkroom techniques and tutored him in the art of hand coloring his images.
+I met Kenney Rogers on his movie set 'Six Pack' which was being filmed in Forsyth County, GA. where I was doing his dailies.
+After expressing an interest in photography, I taught Kenny darkroom techniques and tutored him in the art of hand coloring his images.

 My work has been published in numerous magazines and published in three hardbound books depicting vanishing landscapes in rural Georgia, North and South Carolinas, Tennessee and Virginia.
 One of my strongest images was displayed in a body of work titled 'We the People' at the Smithsonian Institute in Washington, D.C.
-Another photograph was recognized in an international art exhibit in Niepce', France.
-I've worked on three Civil Rights projects with Atlanta's master photographer Reginald McGhee and Alabama's Poet Laureate Lizetta LaFalle-Collins of Tuskegee Institute covering conflicts concerning Civil Rights and the Ku Klux Klan.
-I also worked on a project with Reginald McGhee on 'Religious Icons Found in Rural Southern Homes' and was the leading darkroom technician for Reginald's vast collection of glass plates taken by James Van der Zee at the turn of the century titled, 'Harlem on my Mind'.
+Another photograph was recognized in an international art exhibit in Niepce', France where I came in second to 125,000 entries.
+I've worked on three Civil Rights projects with Atlanta's master photographer Reginald McGhee and Alabama's Poet Laureate Lizetta, LaFalle-Collins of Tuskegee Institute covering conflicts dealing with Civil Rights and the Ku Klux Klan.
+I also worked on a project with Reginald McGhee on 'Religious Icons Found in Rural Southern Homes' and was his darkroom technician for his vast collection of glass plates taken by James Van der Zee at the turn of the century titled, 'Harlem on my Mind'.

 bottom of page